turingschool/curriculum/tutorials/controllers/friendly-urls.markdown

 ```

 ### Slug Generation

+[TODO: The headers and the previous section make the following "instead" extremely confusing.
+Instead of what?
+Previously we talk about the simple approach being to override the to_param method.
+Perhaps this section should be titled "Slug Generation with `to_param`" and get rid of "Instead," simply beginning with "In your model"]

 Instead, in the model, we can override `to_param` to include a parameterized version of the person's name: